 In 2008 I had some spare time on a business trip to Rome, so I put a wire out my hotel window and listened to the CQ WW 160 CW contest on a little shortwave radio.
 That made the juices start to flow again.
 Soon after that, two Cactus Radio friends landed on Ducie Island with a big DXpedition team (VP6DX).
 I pulled my radio out of the closet, threw up a little inverted Vee and worked them on 10 through 80.

-I am now very active, but only using a vertical on 10 through 80.
+I have been very active, but have only had a vertical on 10 through 80 at the Laguna Beach house.
 When I went off the DX hunt, I only needed one country (ZA).
 When I got back on, I needed 17 "entities" and now that number is four.
 If you count deleted countries, my current DXCC total is 372 and DXCC Challenge is 1920 (none deleted).
 I hope to get an antenna on 160 and get some F2 openings on 6 meters to get that Challenge number higher.

-Here is my shot to the Pacific and long path into Europe and the Middle East.
-The antenna is effectively 725 feet up in that direction as well as to the north.
+The picture shows what was my Laguna Beach shot to the Pacific and long path into Europe and the Middle East.
+The antenna was effectively 725 feet up in that direction as well as to the north.

 My wife (WB6KVG) and I are slowly transitioning over to our house in Prescott AZ (hence the address shown above), where I am putting up a DX-70 tower and a SteppIR DB-36.
-I am moving the radios over there in early 2014.
+I moved the radios over there in early 2014.

 You must be logged in to file a report on this page